U.S. Holds Back a Further $45 Million in Palestinian Aid

 State Department Comptroller Eric Hembree had originally told the U.N.Relief and Works Agency (UNRWA), in a letter dated Dec.
 15, that the U.S. planned “to make this funding available to UNRWA in early 2018,” Reuters reports.

-Thursday’s renouncement of the pledge comes two days after the State Department cancelled $65 million in funding — or about half of its usual aid allotment — from Palestinian refugee programs pending U.N reform.
+Thursday’s renouncement of the pledge comes two days after the State Department said it would withhold $65 million in funding — or about half of its usual aid allotment — from Palestinian refugee programs pending U.N reform.

 Read more: The U.S. Has Cut Half of Its Aid to Palestinian Refugees Pending U.N.
 Reform